ayoososanya/Hotel-Booking-Prediction/README.md

 - Train a classification model using Python (e.g., logistic regression or random forest)
 - Create an interactive dashboard in Power BI or Tableau
-- Explore economic cost of cancellations and possible prevention strategies
+- Explore the economic cost of cancellations and possible prevention strategies

 ---